-"We've got a moral responsibility to solve poverty in Scotland - and we can.
-We can redesign our economy so that people don't get swept into poverty by the currents of unemployment, or low incomes.
+"We've got a moral responsibility to turn end poverty in wealthy Scotland - and we can.

+"We can redesign our economy so that people don't get swept into poverty by the currents of unemployment, or low incomes.

 "We can make sure that the services we all rely on - like the NHS, education, and social security - are properly funded and able to help us all.